 Naples Canals

 This place is reminiscent of the Venice Beach canals.
-I’m not going to compare the two of them, since each of them are so unique and have their own character, but what a beautiful memorable stroll.
-This is the ideal spot to hang out after a nice dinner date on 2nd street.
-The neighborhood has beautiful waterfront mini mansions as well as charming and the most adorable Christmas decorations (perfect timing).
+I’m not going to compare the two of them, since each of them is so unique, with their own flair, but what a memorable stroll.
+This is the ideal spot to hang out after a nice dinner date on 2nd Street.
+This neighborhood also has beautiful waterfront mini mansions, as well as the most adorable Christmas decorations (perfect timing).
 If you’re going to make the loop, bring your walking shoes.
-It’s a very family oriented neighborhood; I thought I was going to get attitude for taking photos, but instead everyone greeted me with the warmest smiles.
+It’s a very family oriented neighborhood.
+I thought I was going to get attitude for taking photos, but instead, the house owners greeted me with the warmest of smiles.

 The Christmas decorations look like they are straight out of a postcard.
-I drive a lot and have seen plentiful of gorgeous Christmas lights in LA, but in this neighborhood they really outdo themselves.
-I highly recommend coming and checking out Naples Island before the year ends.
+I drive a lot and have seen plenty of gorgeous Christmas lights in LA, but in this neighborhood they really went all out.
+I highly recommend to check out Naples Island before the year ends.
 A great sight was seeing a dad riding a boat with his kids.
-Did you know you can also rent a kayak and paddleboard alongside the canal?
+Did you know you can also rent a kayak and paddle board alongside the canal?

 I may have gone overboard with the photos…